mia-platform/lc39/docs/development-affordance.md

 ```

 From the `fastify` variable returned you can then customized it for your tests and injecting the calls you need to tests.
-By default the started instance will listen to the port `3000` and will start the logger at the `silent` level; if you
+By default the started instance is not listening on any port and will start the logger at the `silent` level.
-need to modify this values, you can set the `port` and/or `logLevel` keys inside the `options` object.
+If you need to see the log you can set the `logLevel` key inside the `options` object and you are free to bind the
+fastify instance on any address and port using its available methods.

 [dotenv-file-syntax]: https://www.npmjs.com/package/dotenv#rules
 [fastify-env]: https://github.com/fastify/fastify-env